This fund encouraged libraries to use their role as community hubs to spark local economic growth and improve social mobility.

-This programme is supported by Arts Council England as part of our Libraries of the future strand 'Libraries as the hub of the community'.
+This programme was supported by the Arts Council as part of our Libraries of the future strand: ‘Libraries as the hub of the community’.

-The first stage of the Enterprising Libraries programme saw the British Library, in partnership with the UK Intellectual Property Office (IPO), Department for Communities and Local Government (DCLG) and the Arts Council, working with six core city libraries in Birmingham, Leeds, Manchester, Sheffield, Liverpool and Newcastle.
-The have established a co-branded network of Business and Intellectual Property (IP) Centres that will support the government's innovation-driven growth agenda.
-By developing these centres, the resources will be more widely available throughout the country.
+The first stage of the Enterprising Libraries programme saw the British Library, in partnership with the UK Intellectual Property Office, the Department for Communities and Local Government and the Arts Council, working with six core city libraries in Birmingham, Leeds, Manchester, Sheffield, Liverpool and Newcastle.
+They established a co-branded network of Business and Intellectual Property (IP) Centres to support the government's innovation-driven growth agenda.
+The aim of developing these centres was to make their resources more widely available throughout the country.

 For those libraries that received funding through the Enterprising Libraries programme, the Business and IP Centre national network will provide: a core support infrastructure; branding and expertise around, for example, database licenses; international and national company information; provision of networking areas; webinars; and masterclasses.

-The second stage was additional funding from Department for Communities and Local Government and Arts Council England announced in March 2015 that they would dedicate £400,000 funding to support the British Library's ambition to transform UK city libraries into hubs for small businesses and entrepreneurs.
-The British Library also made a contribution of £253k in cash and non-cash resources.
+The second stage was additional funding from the Department for Communities and Local Government and the Arts Council, announced in March 2015, that they would dedicate £400,000 funding to support the British Library's ambition to transform UK city libraries into hubs for small businesses and entrepreneurs.
+The British Library also made a contribution of £253,000 in cash and non-cash resources.

 The funding will provide a boost to enterprise in Exeter and Northamptonshire, enabling Exeter Central Library and Northamptonshire Libraries to pilot a Business & IP Centre service to support local entrepreneurs.

-It will also enable the British Library to consolidate the network of Business & IP Centres already operational in six cities across the UK, and reinforce the important work the Centres do to engage local BAME communities and disadvantaged groups in innovation and entrepreneurship.
+It will also enable the British Library to consolidate the network of Business & IP Centres already operational in six cities across the UK, and reinforce the important work the Centres do to engage local Black and minority ethnic communities and disadvantaged groups in innovation and entrepreneurship.

-The success of the British Library's own Business & IP Centre service is evidence is that libraries have an important role to play in helping businesses to innovate and grow: the London Centre has helped to create 2,775 businesses and an additional 3,345 jobs in new and existing businesses from 2005-2012.
-Overall, these businesses increased their turnover by £153 million, which in turn made a contribution of £47.1 million in GVA to London's economy.
+The success of the British Library's own Business & IP Centre service is evidence that libraries have an important role to play in helping businesses to innovate and grow: the London Centre has helped to create 2,775 businesses and an additional 3,345 jobs in new and existing businesses in the period 2005-12.
+Overall, these businesses increased their turnover by £153 million, which in turn made a gross value added contribution of £47.1 million to London's economy.

-Libraries also have a strong record of attracting users from a wide range of backgrounds; an estimated 41% of Enterprising Libraries participants are women, 38% are from BAME groups and 10% are currently unemployed.
+Libraries also have a strong record of attracting users from a wide range of backgrounds; an estimated 41 per cent of Enterprising Libraries participants are women, 38 per cent are from Black and minority ethnic groups and 10 per cent are currently unemployed.

-In the six Business & IP Centres already open around the UK (in Newcastle, Birmingham, Leeds, Manchester, Liverpool and Sheffield), local entrepreneurs can receive face-to-face advice and training on how to start, protect or grow their business, and can access market research databases and other information out of reach for most SMEs.
+In the six Business & IP Centres already open around the UK (in Newcastle, Birmingham, Leeds, Manchester, Liverpool and Sheffield), local entrepreneurs can receive face-to-face advice and training on how to start, protect or grow their business, and can access market research databases and other information out of reach for most small and medium-sized enterprises.